gwitchel/cs124-lab2/design/deisgn.md

 # Design decisions for Lab5

 1. we decided that a user cannot use their account until they have verified it using the email verification link.
-If the user cannot verify their email then we saw no reason why they should have access to any usability, othern than the opportunity to log out.
+If the user cannot verify their email then we saw no reason why they should have access to any usability, other than the opportunity to log out.

-2. For sharing pourposes, we developed the following rules 2.1.
+2. For sharing purposes, we developed the following rules 2.1.
 If user A shares their list with user B, user B cannot share it with user C 2.2.
 If user A shared their list with user B, user B can remove themselves from the list of people the list is shared with but no one else.